uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         **Synonyms:** instance, sample

     Ordinal feature
-        A :term:`categorical feature` with defined operations of equality an ordering between values.
+        A :term:`categorical feature` with defined operations of equality and ordering between values.

         **Example:** student's grade

     Ratio feature
-        A :term:`continuous feature` with defined operations of equality, comparison, addition, substraction, multiplication and division.
+        A :term:`continuous feature` with defined operations of equality, comparison, addition, subtraction, multiplication, and division.
-        Has a zero value element which means the absence of value.
+        Zero value element means the absence of any value.

         **Example:** the height of a tower

     Regression
-        A :term:`supervised machine-learning problem<Supervised learning>` of
+        A :term:`supervised machine learning problem <Supervised learning>` of assigning :term:`continuous <Continuous feature>`
-        assigning :term:`continuous<Continuous feature>`
-        :term:`responses<Response>` to :term:`feature vectors<Feature vector>`.
+        :term:`responses<Response>` for :term:`feature vectors <Feature vector>`.

         **Example:** prediction of the temperature based on weather conditions